10 Remote Work from Home Jobs That Pay Well

 As many have come to realize during the pandemic, working from home comes with a host of benefits.
 Here are a few reasons to consider switching to a career that supports remote work:

-• Work-life balance: Working from home often comes with a more flexible work schedule.
-This could help you better manage family responsibilities, hobbies, and other life obligations.
+• Work-life balance: Working from home often offers a more flexible work schedule, which can help you better manage family responsibilities, hobbies, and other life obligations.

 • Increased productivity: According to a FlexJobs survey, more than half of respondents (51 percent) said they’re more productive working from home than they are in the office [5].

-• No commute: The average one-way commute in the US clocks in at 26 minutes [6].
+• No commute: The average one-way commute in the US is 26 minutes [6].
 That’s nearly an hour a day or more than four hours a week.
 Reclaim that time when you work from home.
 Shorter commutes have also been linked to reduced stress and better health.

 • Location independence: In the world of remote work, you don’t have to relocate to a new city to get a job.
-Live where you want and work for the company you want, no matter where they’re located.
+You can live where you want and work for the company you want, no matter where they’re located.

 • Financial savings: When your home is your office, you can save money on gas, parking, childcare, eating out, and even your work-specific wardrobe.